 What gluten free whole grains are there?

-There are many wonderful gluten free whole grains.
+There are so many wonderful gluten free whole grains.

 Examples include teff, quinoa, sorghum and buckwheat (to name a few).